digicatapult/sqnc-documentation/docs/dataVisibility.md

 As of writing this piece all metadata information is publicly available.
 We store information in metadata in the following ways:

-- Metadata file contents are stored in plaintext in IPFS.
+- Data file contents are stored in plaintext in IPFS.
 - Metadata values are stored on-chain in plaintext.
 - Metadata keys are stored on-chain in plaintext.